MystenLabs/solvency-proofs/README.md

 # solvency-proofs

+### New updates:
+- Dec 1st, 2022: audit report for Binance's Proof of Reserve's solution has been uploaded.
+TL;DR 4 vulnerabilities and 3 other privacy, trust and optimization issues have been reported.
+See the full report [here](/audits/audit_reports/Binance_PoR_by_MystenLabs_Nov_28_2022.pdf).

+## Goal
 This repository aims at tracking and enlisting:
 - cryptographic schemes for proofs of solvency applied to centralized exchanges, wrapped coins, custodians etc. These schemes typically include:
   - **proofs of liabilities**: proving the total value the prover owes to all of its customers or creditors.